Jeffrey-Ede/Electron-Micrograph-Denoiser/README.md

 ## Incomplete!

 This repository is still in the works!
 I'm in the process of writing up a paper, publishing the training, validation and test data and neatening up my source code.
 Nevertheless, the neural network published here is now in a working state.
+I'll make sure everything else is on Monday.

 [Trained neural network](<add link>)